-Under the terms of the agreements covering liabilities under trust receipts totaling \$\mathbb{P}9.5\$ billion and \$\mathbb{P}11.5\$ billion as of March 31, 2023 and December 31, 2022, respectively, certain inventories which approximate the trust receipt payable, have been released to the Group under trust receipt agreement with the banks.
+Under the terms of the agreements covering interest-bearing liabilities under trust receipts totaling P6.6 billion and P8.0 billion as of March 31, 2025 and December 31, 2024, respectively, certain inventories which approximate the trust receipts payable have been released to the Group under trust receipt agreements with the banks.
 The Group is accountable to these banks for the trusteed merchandise.

-11. Other Current Assets
+11. Advances to Suppliers and Other Current Assets